Economics: Firms

 People frequently do not trade directly on markets.
 Instead, on the supply side, they may work in and produce through firms.
 The most obvious kinds of firms are corporations, partnerships and trusts.
-According to Ronald Coase, people begin to organize their production in firms when the costs of doing business becomes lower than doing it on the market.
+According to Ronald Coase, people begin to organise their production in firms when the costs of doing business becomes lower than doing it on the market.
 Firms combine labour and capital, and can achieve far greater economies of scale (when the average cost per unit declines as more units are produced) than individual market trading.

 In perfectly competitive markets studied in the theory of supply and demand, there are many producers, none of which significantly influence price.
-Industrial organization generalizes from that special case to study the strategic behaviour of firms that do have significant control of price.
+Industrial organisation generalises from that special case to study the strategic behaviour of firms that do have significant control of price.
 It considers the structure of such markets and their interactions.
 Common market structures studied besides perfect competition include monopolistic competition, various forms of oligopoly, and monopoly.

 Managerial economics applies microeconomic analysis to specific decisions in business firms or other management units.
 It draws heavily from quantitative methods such as operations research and programming and from statistical methods such as regression analysis in the absence of certainty and perfect knowledge.
-A unifying theme is the attempt to optimize business decisions, including unit-cost minimization and profit maximization, given the firm's objectives and constraints imposed by technology and market conditions.
+A unifying theme is the attempt to optimise business decisions, including unit-cost minimisation and profit maximisation, given the firm's objectives and constraints imposed by technology and market conditions.

 Uncertainty and game theory

 Uncertainty in economics is an unknown prospect of gain or loss, whether quantifiable as risk or not.
 Without it, household behaviour would be unaffected by uncertain employment and income prospects, financial and capital markets would reduce to exchange of a single instrument in each market period, and there would be no communications industry.
 Given its different forms, there are various ways of representing uncertainty and modelling economic agents' responses to it.

 Game theory is a branch of applied mathematics that considers strategic interactions between agents, one kind of uncertainty.
-It provides a mathematical foundation of industrial organization, discussed above, to model different types of firm behaviour, for example in a solipsistic industry (few sellers), but equally applicable to wage negotiations, bargaining, contract design, and any situation where individual agents are few enough to have perceptible effects on each other.
+It provides a mathematical foundation of industrial organisation, discussed above, to model different types of firm behaviour, for example in a solipsistic industry (few sellers), but equally applicable to wage negotiations, bargaining, contract design, and any situation where individual agents are few enough to have perceptible effects on each other.
 In behavioural economics, it has been used to model the strategies agents choose when interacting with others whose interests are at least partially adverse to their own.

-In this, it generalizes maximization approaches developed to analyse market actors such as in the supply and demand model and allows for incomplete information of actors.
+In this, it generalises maximisation approaches developed to analyse market actors such as in the supply and demand model and allows for incomplete information of actors.
 The field dates from the 1944 classic Theory of Games and Economic Behavior by John von Neumann and Oskar Morgenstern.
 It has significant applications seemingly outside of economics in such diverse subjects as the formulation of nuclear strategies, ethics, political science, and evolutionary biology.